Report: Papadopoulos, Not Dossier, Sparked Russia Investigation

 A juicy New York Times report published Saturday reveals that George Papadopoulos, the Trump foreign-policy adviser who was indicted in October, inadvertently set off the FBI investigation into Russian electoral interference that has become an existential threat to the president.

 It all began, as so many memorable tales do, with a night of “heavy drinking at an upscale London bar.”
-It was May of 2016, and Papadopoulos was knocking back some Pimm’s Cups (we can only imagine) with Australia’s top diplomat in the United Kingdom when he decided to divulge some very interesting information: Russia was in possession of damaging information about Hillary Clinton.
+It was May of 2016, and Papadopoulos was knocking back some Pimm’s cups (we can only imagine) with Australia’s top diplomat in the U.K. when he decided to divulge some very interesting information: Russia was in possession of damaging information about Hillary Clinton.

 Exactly how much Mr. Papadopoulos said that night at the Kensington Wine Rooms with the Australian, Alexander Downer, is unclear.
 But two months later, when leaked Democratic emails began appearing online, Australian officials passed the information about Mr. Papadopoulos to their American counterparts, according to four current and former American and foreign officials with direct knowledge of the Australians’ role.